 The congressional nomination process is very competitive and an honor that my Military Service Academy Selection Panel and I take very seriously.
 Please understand that if you do not receive a nomination from my office, it does not necessarily mean you do not meet academy standards.
 Rather, it likely reflects the high caliber of candidates who applied for a very limited number of nominations.
 My office will do our best to coordinate with other members of the Hawaii congressional delegation to ensure that we maximize opportunities for all Hawaii Military Service Academy candidates.

-I commend you on your desire to serve our nation as an officer in the United States Armed Forces and wish you every success in your pursuit of an appointment to a service academy.
-If, for some reason, the information below doesn't answer all of your questions please see the frequently asked questions or contact my state office at 808-522-8970.
+I commend you for your desire to serve our nation as an officer in the United States Armed Forces and wish you every success in your pursuit of an appointment to a service academy.
+If, for some reason, the information below does not answer all of your questions please see the frequently asked questions or contact my state office at 808-522-8970.

 To be considered for a nomination, candidates should have a strong academic background, participation in school and community activities (particularly in leadership positions), a high standard of physical fitness, and a desire to serve as a commissioned officer in the U.S. Military.

 Each Senator is allowed just five individuals enrolled in a particular academy at any given time.
 Senator Hirono nominates ten individuals per open slot at each academy.
 Each Academy then appoints the nominees who fulfill their admission requirements.

 To begin the application process, you should first apply directly to the service academy you wish to attend (i.e. the U.S. Air Force Academy, U.S. Merchant Marine Academy, U.S. Military Academy (West Point), and the U.S. Naval Academy).
 You should then apply for all of the nominations for which you may be eligible including, but not limited to, your elected representatives in Congress (both U.S. Senators and the one U.S. Representative for your district) and the President and Vice President of the United States.